Notavatarkorra/notavatarkorra.github.io/Porters 5 forces.md

 Instead of being “just another ADHD treatment,” KnowYOU positions
 itself as a deeper solution — one that addresses hormonal imbalances
 rather than just masking symptoms.
 So instead of trying to compete in the same category as stimulants, I'm trying to redefine it and create a new category, one that only i will occupy going in.
-This will also make it hard to substitute for my company because it will be seen as different, rather than interchangeable substitute products satisfy the same needs how do i make myself insubstituable
+This will also make it hard to substitute for my company because it will be seen as different, rather than interchangeable

+substitute products satisfy the same needs but if i create a different need, i can redefine ADHD care and say  something like "This is not just treating ADHD; we're decoding the biological rhythm behind it.
+This is hormone-integrated cognitive functioning care.”

 2. Bargaining Power of Suppliers
 Diversify partnerships with labs, pharmacies, and telehealth